cjzhang/ember_temp/README.md

 totalLevel quest (get X total levels between your party)

-pokemon that can't be bought from the pokemon store (obtained through quests instead)

 multiple save files to save to or load from

 tradeQuest - take mon of level X and trade it for an unbuyable mon

+item boxes - maybe? as quest rewards

 quests view needs a selector (so you select the quest to see its description and get the option to complete it)

+timedEvents - shop restock (restock to X levels, not just add X amount each time period), quest to add more pokeman to shop, pokemon eggs

 trainerQuest - give your potions and pokeballs and start a timedEvent that, when it finishes, deletes X potions and X pokeballs from inventory and adds a pokemon to the pokemon store

-timedEvents - shop restock (restock to X levels, not just add X amount each time period), quest to add more pokeman to shop, pokemon eggs
+more pokemon that can't be bought from the pokemon store (obtained through quests instead)

 shiny pokemons:
 upgrade to make the active pokemon produce eggs as a timedEvent (but it'd only tick down for the pokemon that's currently active)